abdulghani/blissful-ignorance/notes.md

 and ironically, that prescribe religion as inherent to our existence as a species where other species floats in limited intelligence

+religion is the last local horizon that keeps us coherent